johntiger1/multimodal_fairness/progress.md

 Therefore, we will spend two hours investigating fairseq.
 One thing is that it is obtuse to begin.
 But this time may be different...

 Instead, let us try and use allennlp, which has an attractive and useful tutorial.
+Anything that has a pre-trained model, must also provide us the functionality to dynamically edit and load it from scratch locally

 # May 10